sfsajid91/mern-todo/server/readme.md

-# A simple express app boilerplate with eslint & prettier
+# Backend for mern-todo app